Coke Studio Africa: Filming

-The series set location are in South Africa, Nigeria, Kenya, Egypt, Uganda, Rwanda, Togo, among other African countries.
-On 7 December 2015, the third season of the show was cited as one of the Best TV Shows of the year in Kenya.
+The series was fimed in locations including South Africa, Nigeria, Kenya, Egypt, Uganda, Rwanda, and Togo.
+On 7 December 2015, the third season of the show was listed among the best TV shows of the year in Kenya.

 Broadcast history

-4 October 2013, Coca-Cola held private streaming of the television show 'Coke Studio Africa' at the Genesis Deluxe Cinemas in Lagos, Nigeria.
+On 4 October 2013, Coca-Cola held private screening of Coke Studio Africa at Genesis Deluxe Cinemas in Lagos, Nigeria.
 On 8 October 2013, the show began broadcasting on NTV, and QTV Kenya.
 On 11 October 2015, Citizen TV began broadcasting the show.
 On 8 October 2016, Urban TV Uganda began broadcasting the show.
 On 5 December 2016, it began broadcasting on Maisha Magic Plus.
-On 12 August 2017, the show made its first debut on e.tv.
+On 12 August 2017, the show debuted on e.tv.
 On 28 August 2017, the program began broadcasting on Zambezi Magic.
 On 15 February 2019, the show began broadcasting on Kiss TV, K24 TV, KTN, Switch TV Kenya, and ST Swahili.
-The program began airing on the radio on the same day on Radio Citizen, Radio Maisha, Milele FM, Nation FM, and NRG Radio.
+On the same day, the program began airing on radio stations including Radio Citizen, Radio Maisha, Milele FM, Nation FM, and NRG Radio.